jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 better look on how to call things: Is the API too complex?
 Do you have to keep to much data around to be able to make a single call?

+### Make tests that you know how to run on the command line

+Not that command lines are important for any projects, but when you know the command to run the tests, you know how to automate the execution of the tests, which you then can use in a continuous integration tool.

 ### Be ready to throw your code away

 A lot of people, when they start with TDD, get annoyed when you say that you